lerouzic/simuQuantGen/Parameters.md

 With more loci, we approach the infinitesimal model: genetic variance is maintained through time.

 Now let's have a look at the initial genetic variance.
-We again consider 50 generations, 100 individuals, 100 loci, sel.strength = 5 and a selection optimum of 8.
+We again consider 50 generations, 100 individuals, 100 loci, sel.Vs = 5 and a selection optimum of 8.
 With no genetic variance, we expect no selection response.
 How does the amount of initial genetic variance impact the time needed to reach the optimum?

 ```{r}